FackSmack/Capatcha-Cracker/README.md

 # Capatcha-Cracker
-A bot that can crack any captcha- EXEPT for this program's sister code, captchaUnbeatable idk imma start coding now see yall then
+A bot that can crack any captcha- EXCEPT for this program's sister code, captchaUnbeatable Currently only works with discord.